 The BC Classic & Custom Car Show is held at Abbotsford’s Tradex Centre which is located next door to the YXX Airport at 1190 Cornell Street.

-The event took place on the weekend of April 12-14 in 2019.
-It usually runs from 5 until 10 pm on the Friday, from 10 am to 10 pm on the Saturday and from 10 am until 5 pm on the Sunday.
+The event will likely run from 5 until 10 pm on the Friday, from 10 am to 10 pm on the Saturday and from 10 am until 5 pm on the Sunday (although exact details are to be confirmed).

 What to Expect